UPDATED: 8:30 a.m. ET, Sept. 23

-Today, September 23, the day of the incomparable Ray Charles’ birth 84 years ago, the above quote still resonates with me as powerfully as it did when I first heard them at the opening of The Ray Charles Memorial Library in 2010.
+Today, September 23, is the day of the incomparable Ray Charles’ (pictured) birth 91 years ago, the above quote still resonates with me as powerfully as it did when I first heard it at the opening of The Ray Charles Memorial Library in 2010.

 Want to Keep Up With NewsOne.com?
 LIKE Us On Facebook!

 Completely blind by the age of 7, not long after he witnessed the drowning death of his younger brother, Charles would grow to be a pioneer in the genre of soul music.
 His risky, solely authentic blend of R&B and gospel shocked and titillated fans around the world and “Rolling Stone” ranked him as No. 10 on their list of “100 Greatest Artists of All Time” in 2004, the year of his death.

 Though he would battle drug abuse in his lifetime, his legacy of music, resilience, philanthropy, humor, and wisdom serve as testaments to his strength and his unwavering belief that we’re “supposed to believe we’re here for a purpose.”

 He found his purpose and the world is greater for it.